altimmons/LangNotes/Linux/ShellNotes.md

 The third command looks pretty crazy, but it is acutally quite simple. !-2 means _the command **N**_(in this case 2) _commands ago_. $ means _the last argument of that command_ and the :t means modify that argument to remove the path from it.
 So, all told: run links using the last argument of the command preceding the most recent one, trimming the path from that argument, or links 3DM\_help.html.
 No big deal, right?

-In our next example, we’ve downloaded a tar ball from the Internet.
+In our next example, we've downloaded a tar ball from the Internet.
 We check to see if it is going to create a directory for its files and find out that it will not.
-Rather than clutter up the current directory, we’ll make a directory for it.
+Rather than clutter up the current directory, we'll make a directory for it.

 [View Raw Code](http://samrowe.com/wordpress/advancing-in-the-bash-shell/#)[?](http://www.oriontransfer.co.nz/software/jquery-syntax)